smudge-js/smudge/notes/notes.md

 # Bugs
+contribute better download to p5?

 x.network error on download with some pixel content.
     x.find a clean repro? any "noisey" image that doesn't compress well x.maybe png data was larger than a data url can hold?
 Yes, that was it. x.just move to a proper download library? using file-saver.js now

 # Notes

 Color Library
 chroma.js - great docs, very full featured, not OOP. consider using it as a backend for a color object? (coffee) Qix-/color - constructor without new. no hsl/v constructor?